yugabyte/yugabyte-db/docs/content/latest/tools/arctype.md

 ## Before you begin

 Your YugabyteDB cluster should be up and running.
 If you're new to YugabyteDB, create a local cluster in less than five minutes following the steps in [Quick Start](../../../quick-start/install).
+You can also get started with free tier of [YugabyteDB Fully-Managed Cloud](https://www.yugabyte.com/cloud/).
 You also need to install Arctype client on your computer.
 Arctype clients are available for Windows, Linux and Mac that can be downloaded from [Arctype](https://arctype.com/) website.

 ## Create a database connection